Sugobet/API_Sword/[EN]-README.md

 15. Registered Burp uninstall handler ⬛️
 16. Add bilingual code comments in Chinese and English ⬛️
 17. Add bilingual switching in the GUI ⬛️
+18. Optimizing the UI caused burp lag and rendering issues ⬛️